telerik/kendo-ui-core/docs/controls/editors/multiselect/how-to/select-all-values-with-one-selection.md

   </div>
 ```

-The example below demonstrates how to select all items by selecting the item "ALL".
+The example below demonstrates how to select all items by selecting the `ALL` item.

 ###### Example